 The premier scuba diving site of Koh Tao island can be reached by ferry from just outside of Chumphon and the train can get you there much cheaper than the bus if you don't mind a slower journey.

 If you are travelling to the Royal beach resort of Hua Hin, you have a choice of night trains that will get you to the beach bright and early the next morning.

-Less than 100 km away to the North, is the town of Phatthalung and is serviced by many local ordinary trains.
+Less than 100 km away to the North, is the town of Phatthalung and is serviced by many local ordinary trains and long distance services.